caffeinalab/sink/README.md

 There are two types of image resizing though, the one that WordPress does automatically, and the one that is dynamic for the frontend website.

-If the resize option is enabled in the plugin, the WordPress generated thumbnails (resized images) will be moved to S3.
+The WordPress generated thumbnails (resized images) will be moved to S3 automatically.

 > This approach isn't recommended because it creates unnecessary copies of the same file and it adds load to the server.
-Use a service to resize photos on the fly instead.
+Use a service to resize photos on the fly instead and turn off image resizing on WordPress.
 And then simply proxy the images from Nginx like below.

 ```lua
 server {